 A: You are receiving this document because you are a holder of Intrexon common stock.
-If you are a holder of Intrexon common stock as the close of business (i.e., [5]:00 PM, New York City time) on , the Record Date of the Distribution, you will be entitled to receive share[s] of AquaBounty common stock for every share[s] of Intrexon common stock that you hold at the close of business on the Record Date, prior to adjustment for the Reverse Stock Split.
+If you are a holder of Intrexon common stock as the close of business (i.e., 5:00 PM, New York City time) on January 9, 2017, the Record Date of the Distribution, you will be entitled to receive a fraction of a share of AquaBounty common stock for every share of Intrexon common stock that you hold at the close of business on the Record Date, prior to adjustment for the Reverse Stock Split.
 This document will help you understand how the Distribution will affect your ownership of Intrexon and AquaBounty, respectively.